 Motorcars Honda and BP Target Neutral drew up a plan detailing the ways in which each source of emissions could be addressed using the ‘reduce, replace and neutralise’ approach to identifying the most cost and carbon effective solutions.

 Work was already underway to transform the dealership building through the installation of a large solar panel roof whose steel beams were partly made from recycled cars!
-This replaced 70% of the business electricity supply with clean renewable electricity generated by the dealership itself saving significant costs and carbon emissions.
+This replaced 70% of the business electricity supply with renewable electricity generated by the dealership itself saving significant costs and carbon emissions.

 Inside, electricity use was significantly reduced by the adoption of LG’s Variable Refrigerant Flow (VRF) technology to provide heat and cooling and minimise efficiency losses.
 The system is engineered to provide savings by reducing or eliminating the need for ductwork, large distribution fans, multiple water pumps and water piping.
 Lighting provision was transformed for showroom and service areas – and is now supplied by low energy LEDs.